How to Mirror Windows 10 to the Amazon Fire TV Stick

-- On the bottom right corner of the screen, you will find a Notification icon.
-Click this.
+- On the bottom right corner of the screen, click on the “Notification” icon.

-- When your Amazon Fire TV Stick pops up, click it.
-If it does not appear, make sure you have selected the mirroring option on your Fire TV Stick.
+- When your Amazon Fire TV Stick pops up, select it.
+If it does not appear, ensure you have activated the mirroring option on your Fire TV Stick.